MarkWarneke/markwarneke.github.io/_posts/2020-07-07-K8S-Azure-Log-Analytics-Cost.md

 ## Reducing Cost

 A quick fix is to turn of the diagnostics settings of the Kubernetes Service, disabling the diagnostics will not generate any further data.
-The data already generated will continue to be charged based on the Data Retention.
+The data already generated will continue to be charged based on data retention.

 We can tweak the applications log level or fix any error that is generate the stderr logs.
-A container in a constant crash loop can generate huge amount of data if not dealt with.
+A container in a constant crash loop can generate a huge amount of data if not dealt with.

 Use Azure Monitors Insights for Containers overview to identify any unhealthy clusters quickly.